rasheed654/post-install-config/README.md

  />
 </p>
 <p>
-First go to the Admin Panel click on Manage then click on SLA.
-Lastly click on Add New SLA Plan.
+In the Admin Panel go to Manage and then Help Topics.
 </p>